maksimterentev/GPT_UI/README.md

 This GitHub repository contains all the necessary project files for the bachelor project "Emergent ToM in LLMs."

 - ToM Tests Responses folder.
 This folder contains CSV files with the ToM test responses from human participants and the GPT models.
+- Performance plots folder.
+This folder contains the performance plots.
 - ToM_tests.csv.
 This CSV file includes the ToM tests.
 - ToM_tests_GPT.csv.
 This CSV file contains the ToM tests for the GPT models.
 - ToM_tests_Participants.csv.
 This CSV file contains the ToM tests for human participants.